neapsix/wezterm-styler/README.md

 # wezterm-styler

-Changes the colors of the tabs in [WezTerm](https://wezfurlong.org/wezterm/index.html) to match your terminal color scheme.
+Changes the colors of the tabs in [WezTerm](https://wezfurlong.org/wezterm/index.html) to match your selected color scheme or the colors defined in your configuration file.

+## Installation

+Add `wezterm-styler.lua` to the same directory as your `wezterm.lua` configuration file.

 ## Usage